soruly/trace.moe/docs/README.md

 ## Rate limit and Search Quota

 Every IP address has a rate limit of 10/minute, counting API and WebUI together.
-There is no daily search quota.
+There is no limit to daily search quota.